-However, the gynae emergency was actually an unending horror movie.
+However, the gynae emergency was actually an unending horror movie for houseofficers.

-Something must have happened to the SR or maybe she was also just a victim of the ongoing departmental tension or I just rotated through there at the wrong time.
+Something must have happened to the SR. Or, maybe she was also just a victim of the ongoing departmental tension.
+It could also be that I just rotated through there at the wrong time.

-Before I got there, I had heard about one of the benign and sweet SRs who was just an angel and boy, was I looking forward to working with her.
+Before I got to the gynae emergency, other houseofficers had told me about one of the benign and sweetest SRs who was just an angel.
+Boy, I was looking forward to working with her.

 I got there and, blessed Jesus, I thought maybe they had swapped this angelic SR with some other being.
 She was easily irritated and would shout and insult us in Yoruba, telling us about how, “Your children will do the same to you.”

 Two instances stand out.
 One of them is what happens when you are caught, as houseofficers, between a junior resident and a senior resident.
-While the other is what happens when you try to do the minimum required emergency care which you should be able to do as part of your training but your ogas aren’t having it.
+While the other is what happens when houseofficers try to do the minimum required emergency care but your ogas aren’t having it.

 Usually, chemotherapy patients come in for their chemo sessions on the ward and are attended to by the unit in charge.